Compressing Communication in Distributed Protocols: Compressing Communication in Distributed Protocols

 Recall that $(R'\mid\event)$ is the random variable defined by choosing $H\leftarrow\Hc_{i,j-1}$ (where we assume that event $\event$ holds for $\Hc_{i,j-1}$), choosing a random $\alpha\leftarrow[N]$, and setting $R'=H(i,u,\alpha)$.
 Thus,

 proving \Cref{eqn:entR}, where the latter inequality follows from the definition of~$N$ (see Equation~\eqref{eqn:N}).\\

-It remains to prove Equation~\eqref{eqn:sizeH}.
-We prove that Equation~\eqref{eqn:sizeH} holds for any $(i,j)\in[d]\times\{0,1,\ldots,n\}$.
+It remains to prove Inequality~\eqref{eqn:sizeH}.
+We prove that Inequality~\eqref{eqn:sizeH} holds for any $(i,j)\in[d]\times\{0,1,\ldots,n\}$.
 The proof is by induction on $k=(i-1)\cdot n+j$.
 The base case is $k=0$, which corresponds to $(i,j)=(1,0)$.
 In this case, it is always holds that

 where the latter inequality follows from the definition of~$\Hc_1$ (see \Cref{eqn:H1}).